datacarpentry/semester-biology/materials/sql_nested_queries.md

 language: SQL
 ---

-Basically anything in SQL can be replaced with a query.
-This includes tables, conditions, and even values.
+Basically any object or value following a query command statement in SQL, ( * including tables, conditions, and even values* ) can be replaced with another query.

 ### Tables